 A viewing will be held from 6-8 p.m. on Wed., Nov.
 13 at Sundberg-Olpin Mortuary, 495 S. State Street, Orem, Utah.
 Funeral Services will be held at 11 a.m. on Fri., Nov.
 29 at Sundberg-Olpin Mortuary.
 Burial will be at Eastlawn Memorial Hills Cemetery.
 Condolences may be expressed to the family at SundbergOlpinMortuary.com.

-To send flowers to Nida's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Nida Middleton, please visit our floral store.